The SCRA Interest Rate – Know When and How to Calculate It!

 Before anything else, what is the SCRA exactly?

-The SCRA, being a federal law, outlines extra privileges and rights afforded to active-duty servicemembers but does not offer any kind of blanket immunity to legal or financial action.
-The SCRA’s primary purpose is to ensure that any member of the military, from the Air Force to the NAVY, is given a fair chance to defend themselves against any legal or financial claims made against them while they are away on active duty.
+The SCRA outlines extra privileges and rights afforded to active-duty servicemembers but does not offer any blanket immunity to legal or financial action.
+The SCRA’s primary purpose is to ensure that any military member is given a fair chance to defend themselves against any legal or financial claims made against them while they are away on active duty.

 To qualify for SCRA protections, you must fall under one of the following categories: